kevinjmireles/yff-web/docs/ingest/README.md

 ---

 This blueprint eliminates the ‘Make mystery’ by keeping the logic explicit, with a local escape hatch and crisp contracts.

-Paste this into the repo under `docs/ingest/README.md` so any agent can follow it 1:1.
+Related docs:
+- Content import contract: `docs/ingest/content-import-contract.md`